 CODE OFFICIAL.
 The officer or other designated authority charged with the administration and enforcement of this guide, or a duly authorized representative.
-For purposes of this guide, the general term "code official" is used and is intended to reflect the multiple condition assessment disciplines covered in this guide.
+For purposes of this guide, the general Commented [KM122]: Can't these definitions (defined in the I-Codes) be extracted and shown here?
+That would be more user friendly.